 - Reporting the ratified liquidation to the MoLHR and announcing it in a newspaper within 30 days of the date of the ratification.

 - MoLHR records the expiry of legal status of the company and deletes the company’s name, then MoLHR will announce the termination of legal status of the company in the state gazette.

 In accordance with BKPM regulation number 3 of 2012, for a PMA it is a mandatory to settle any obligations to BKPM regarding licenses.
 In this case, the PMA itself or related parties can apply to the BKPM for the revocation of the registered PMA, principal license or business licenses (IU/IUT).

-The company must enclosed with the application the final result from GMS, records of deed of establishment and its amendment, records of termination from MoLHR (for limited liability company), records of taxation identification number, latest LKPM and the Power of Attorney of appointed liquidator.
+The company must enclose with the application the final result from GMS, records of deed of establishment and its amendment, records of termination from MoLHR (for limited liability company), records of taxation identification number, latest LKPM and the Power of Attorney of appointed liquidator.
 Based on the dissolution application, the Deputy of Control of Investment Implementation on behalf of the BKPM will issue a revocation statement within 7 working days.

-The Time Frame of Company Dissolution
+The Time Frame for Company Dissolution

 Due to the complicated procedure to dissolve a company in Indonesia, we will show you the time frame needed to fulfill all the requirements of company dissolution under the article of 143 of Law No. 40 Year 2007.